UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Results

-First, we fitted all the spectra of the quasar with the d12 template of the \citet{Bruhweiler2008}, but for the new value of the redshift and compared them with the fits with the same template but for the old redshift used by \citet{prince2023} and \citet{Zajacek2020}.
-In this case, all fits with the new redshift are worse.
+In the previous papers \citep{prince2023, Zajacek2020}, we used the d12 template of \citet{Bruhweiler2008}.
+Thus, after the redshift correction, we first fit the data with the same template.
+However, all the fits with the d12 template for the new redshift are worse.
 The ratio of the new $\chi^2$ value to the old one is shown in Figure~\ref{fig:ratio_chi2}.
-The previously used Fe II template is not compatible with the new redshift measurement.
+The previously used FeII template is thus not compatible with the new redshift measurement.

-The issue is a suitable representation of the apparent excess which is now seen at $\sim$ 2730 \AA, see the spectrum Figure~\ref{fig:new_redshift} close to 6540\AA\ in the observed frame.
-With the previous value of the redshift, it was located at $\sim 2750$ \AA~ and it was fitted by one of the strong Fe II transitions seen in all \citet{Bruhweiler2008} templates.
-Thus, we supplemented the d12 Fe II template with the possibility of the contribution from the He II line $\lambda2733.28$.
+The issue is a suitable representation of the apparent excess which is now seen at $\sim$ 2730 \AA, see the spectrum in Figure~\ref{fig:new_redshift} close to 6540\AA\ in the observed frame.
+With the previous value of the redshift, it was located at $\sim 2750$ \AA~ and it was fitted by one of the strong FeII transitions seen in all \citet{Bruhweiler2008} templates.
+Thus, we supplemented the d12 FeII template with the possibility of the contribution from the He II line $\lambda2733.28$.
 This line was observed, for example, in the quasar IRAS P09104+4109 by \citet{tran2000}.
 We assumed the arbitrary position, the width, and the shift of this additional line.
 However, this did not improve the fit considerably.
 We also tested the VW01 template but the fit quality with the new redshift was very low.
-This could be due to the sharp Fe II peaks in this template based on the observed spectrum of I Zw 1 with exceptionally narrow broad emission lines.
+This could be due to the sharp FeII peaks in this template based on the observed spectrum of I Zw 1 with exceptionally narrow broad emission lines.
 Thus, we applied additional broadening to this template by convolving it with a Gaussian profile.
 For a grid of models with the Gaussian width sampled from 1000 to 1400 km s$^{-1}$ with the step 100 km s$^{-1}$, we obtained a $\chi^2$ minimum at 1300 km s$^{-1}$.
 We give the value of 2600 km s$^{-1}$ in Table~\ref{tab:Fe} since this better represents the FWHM.
 The new fit not only improved in comparison with the previous case but it became much better than the fit of the old template with an extra He II line.